Q: Are there age restrictions for registering for a particular race distance?

 Q: Once I register, can I make edits to my registration?

-Yes, participants that completed their own registration form online are able to make edits up until 11:59 PM on September 11, 2016
+Yes, participants that completed their own registration form online are able to make edits up until 11:59 PM 14 days before the race

 Q: Do you provide discount accommodations for runners Yes, If you are from out of town and will need a hotel, our official hotel sponsor will be giving our registered runners and family a discount on race weekend from Friday until Sunday.